 We entered into an employment agreement (the "Morag Agreement"), as of February 18, 2020, with Dr. Morag, to serve as the Company's Chief Medical Officer, on an indefinite basis subject to the termination provisions described in the Morag Agreement.
-Pursuant to the terms of the Morag Agreement, Dr. Morag shall receive a base salary of NIS64,000 per month plus Global Overtime (as defined in the Morag Agreement) of NIS 16,000 per month.
+The salary is reviewed on an annual basis by the Compensation Committee of the Company to determine potential increases taking into account such performance metrics and criteria as established by the Company.
+Pursuant to the terms of the Morag Agreement, Dr. Morag shall receive a base salary in 2022 of NIS64,000 per month plus Global Overtime (as defined in the Morag Agreement) of NIS16,000 per month.